MistyKurien/Select-Four-2/README.md

 - User account with editable bio
 - User's last seen time is stored and accessible by admin
 - Secure access to search pages; must be logged in to view pages
+- All teams are linked to their respective information for the year displayed
 - Admin registration with required security key "123"
 - Admin view logs functionality showing all executed queries for each user
 - Pythagorean projections of team wins shown